 A. LPT Companies shall accept all requests for LPT Service received from any location within the City.

-E. Receipts.
-All LPT passengers shall be provided either a paper or digital receipt for services at the termination of the ride that clearly indicates the fare paid, time of ride, name of LPT Company, LPT Driver, LPT Company customer service support contact information and the City of Portland’s PFHT complaint phone number.
+D. Receipts.
+All LPT passengers shall be provided either a paper or digital receipt for services at the termination of the ride that clearly indicates the fare paid, time of ride, name of LPT Company, LPT Driver, LPT Company customer service support contact information, and the City of Portland’s PFHT complaint phone number.

-G. Agent of Service Requirements.
-LPT Companies will maintain, during all times when the LPT Company Permit is valid, a locally-based agent of service, with regular hours of business during weekdays.
+E. Agent of Service Requirements.
+LPT Companies will maintain, during all times when the LPT Company permit is valid, a locally based agent of service, with regular hours of business during weekdays.

-1. Report any crash and its claim status (open or closed) required to be reported to the State of Oregon;
+1. The name of the driver, the date and time of any crash, and its claim status that arise out of operating as an LPT (open or closed) as required to be reported to the State of Oregon;

-2. Report the number and type of crimes against drivers to the extent known;
+2. The number and type of crimes against drivers to the extent known;

-3. The arrest or conviction for any criminal offense of any affiliated LPT driver involving the operation of LPT service in the City of Portland;
+3. The arrest or conviction for any criminal offense of any affiliated LPT;

 4. The filing of any lawsuit against or on behalf of the LPT Company related to the operation of the company and its services in the City of Portland;